 Star Wars: Galaxy’s Edge Disneyland Rides

-The Millennium Falcon ride is a motion simulator attraction, which we plan to add to our list of Disneyland rides that might make you sick.
+You’ve dreamed of this since you were a kid right?
+This iswhere you take control of the ship on a secret mission, and an epic Star Wars adventure that lands you right in the middle of a climactic battle.
+“Millennium Falcon: Smugglers Run” is a motion simulator attraction, which we plan to add to our list of Disneyland rides that might make you sick.
 Jim Hill from Disney Dish podcast reports, “There are six seats inside of the pilot compartment.
 In order to ensure that this thing has decent capacity, there are seven pods in operation at any one time.
 So that’s 42 people who are piloting the Millennium Falcon at any one time.
 I’m hearing a three and a half minute ride cycle.
 Again, you’re seated inside the cockpit of the Millennium Falcon, but you’re looking out from that window array that we’ve all seen from the film.
 In order to pull off that effect – again, the capsule moves in conjunction with the imagery – you’re looking out, basically, into a circular space, sort of a half dome.”

 Star Wars: Galaxy’s Edge Disneyland Food